When it comes to starting a hat business, you may find yourself in a place where you have to make some big decisions.

 How To Price Your Hats

-One of the most challenging and critical pieces to starting your hat business is determining how much to charge for your hats
+One of the most challenging aspects to starting a hat business is determining how much to charge for your hats.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.